 Yes, because not only does this caramelize the apples which adds amazing flavor, but the apples won’t cook enough if baked raw underneath the cheesecake filling.
 Cooking them first helps soften them.

-Can I freeze this cheesecake?
+Can I freeze caramel apple cheesecake?

 Yes!
 This cheesecake can stay frozen for up to two months.